 Dirty air is killing Bristol citizens.

 - 300 extra deaths per year are attributed to toxic air in Bristol.
+The proposed clean air zone is suspected to only save around 20 of these.

 - Toxic air is worsening the pandemic.
 The European Society of Cardiology has found that 14% of Coronavirus deaths could be attributed to air pollution.